Pizzahawaiii/PizzaWorldBuffs/README.md

 /wb fontSize <size>    Change the font size of the PizzaWorldBuff frame (Default: 14) /wb align <x>          Change text alignment.
-Valid options: left, center, right (Default: center) /wb dmfbuffs           Show a list of all available Darkmoon Faire buffs /wb version            Show current PizzaWorldBuffs version
+Valid options: left, center, right (Default: center) /wb dmfbuffs           Show a list of all available Darkmoon Faire buffs /wb horizontal         This command alligns the text to a horizontal position /wb vertical           This command alligns the text to a vertical position /wb version            Show current PizzaWorldBuffs version

 ```

 ## Reporting Timers